Richmond County board of education host second townhall meeting for two school closures

-AUGUSTA, GA (WJBF)- The school board is considering closing Terrace Manor and Willis Foreman Elementary.
+AUGUSTA, Ga.
+(WJBF)- The Richmond County School Board is considering closing Terrace Manor and Willis Foreman Elementary.
 Board members held a town hall at Wheeless Road Elementary Thursday to get parents’ input.
 Right now, this is just a proposal.

 With two schools potentially closing, students will have to move to other schools in the district.